“The most powerful formula for creating long-term, high-impact organisational change” — McKinsey

 4. Help people to inspire themselves, and each other, to make the chosen way forward happen — better and faster than before (Chapters 6 and 7).

-This, surely, is the outcome we seek: not more analysis but better actions, implemented faster, with more energy, enthusiasm, and inspiration.
+This, surely, is the outcome we seek: not more analysis but better actions, implemented faster, with more energy and enthusiasm.

 We believe that this approach is more direct than McKinsey’s: not teaching people to become more like McKinsey consultants but teaching them to become more dynamic, more inspired and inspiring versions of themselves.
-And then applying this in the ways that most benefit themselves and the organisation.
+And applying that in the ways that most benefit them and the organisation.

-The outcome will then be people who know how to use change to become stronger and more valuable versions of themselves, who know how to become antifragile, and who work with each other to make their whole organisation stronger and more valuable, antifragile.
+This will create people who know how to use change to become stronger and more valuable versions of themselves, who know how to become antifragile, and who know how to work with each other to make their organisation as a whole stronger and more valuable, antifragile.

-Are you focused on changing the world, or changing yourself, or both?
-Is your focus on becoming more of what you are not, or on expanding your ability to become and achieve whatever matters most to you?
+Are you focused on changing the world, changing yourself, or both?
+Is your focus on becoming more of who you are not, or on expanding your ability to become and achieve whatever matters most to you?

 Inner Leadership is a framework and tools for building inspiration in times of change.